Atticuszz/Spark/docs/Learning/CS/OS/Ubuntu/wsl.md

 > then remember to restart wsl

-#### bind usb device
+### Bind Usb Device

 [Connect USB devices | Microsoft Learn](https://learn.microsoft.com/en-us/windows/wsl/connect-usb)

 > `usbipd` download from [Releases · dorssel/usbipd-win](https://github.com/dorssel/usbipd-win/releases)

-From an **administrator Powershell** on Windows, run this command.
+From an __administrator Powershell__ on Windows, run this command.
 It will list all the USB devices connected to Windows.

 1. find usb device